What are the characteristics of an ‘ideal’ CIViC curator/editor?

 To provide a structured representation of the diseases associated with evidence statements, we ask that you use disease names as they exist in the Disease Ontology from disease-ontology.org.
 This allows for consistent representation and minimized ambiguity when referring to diseases.
 Such ontologies also support more flexible data queries that allow disease groupings ranging from generic terms to highly specific subtypes.
 If the disease ontology is missing an important recognized sub-type of disease, we will try to work with them to update their resource.
 Please contact us if you find such cases.

 The information in CIViC is derived from peer-reviewed, published literature.
-Every evidence item currently requires a citation from PubMed or ASCO Meetings.
-This means that abstracts are not supported until they are peer-reviewed, published, and a PubMed or ASCO ID is assigned.
+Every evidence item currently requires a citation from PubMed, ASCO Meetings or ASH Meetings.
+This means that abstracts are not supported until they are peer-reviewed, published, and a PubMed or ASCO/ASH ID is assigned.

 What if a drug is shown to have a negative effect on patients with a variant?
 Or the study was inconclusive?¶

-The knowledge model, specifically the Evidence Direction field, is used to indicate whether the study supports or refutes (including inconclusive determinations) any interaction between the variant and a clinical action or result.
-The Clinical Significance field indicates the type of effect the variant is determined to have on clinical results, for example, having a positive, negative or neutral/no impact.
+The knowledge model, specifically the Evidence Direction field, is used to indicate whether the study supports or refutes (including inconclusive determinations) any interaction between the Molecular Profile and a clinical action or result.
+The Clinical Significance field indicates the type of effect the Molecular Profile is determined to have on clinical results, for example, having a positive, negative or neutral/no impact.
 These descriptions provide human readable interpretations of evidence statements that either support or refute sensitivity or resistance predictions to therapeutics (or other clinical outcomes).
 For more detailed definitions and specific examples, please review the knowledge model here.

 Absolutely.
 CIViC is a forum for discussion of disagreements in the field or literature.
-Simply log in, go to the “Variant Talk” or “Evidence Talk” pages, and discuss this disagreement with the community.
+Simply log in, go to the Comment tab found on the Evidence, Variant, Molecular Profile, or Gene pages, and discuss this disagreement with the community.

 Yes.
 Evaluation of the literature is a collaborative effort.
 If you don’t want to add new evidence, you can edit or discuss existing evidence.
-You can also help to make sure the Variant Summary is an effective, consise, and accurate summary of the current set of evidence statements for each variant.
+You can also help to make sure the Molecular Profile Summary is an effective, concise, and accurate summary of the current set of evidence statements and state of knowledge in the field for the Molecular Profile.
 You can also add promising publications to the source suggestion queue.

 MyGene.info is a web service that allows simple query and retrieval of gene annotation data.
 We use it in CIViC to automatically import gene details from Entrez Gene such as gene name, synonyms, protein domains and pathways.